dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 Turned out to have a few challenges on the AVR ATMega's that I always use - but nothing insurmountable.
 It was very software-centric, since much of the hardware work was done with one or two chips.

 My goal was to make it portable and small form factor, with a reasonably long battery life, an SD-card interface and a decent user interface - all with the ATMega328 8 bit microcontroller.
-I finally got there.
+I think I got there.

 ![]({{ site.url }}/assets/images/projects/mp3/handheld.png)
 *Good, fast and cheap ... pick one?
 Well, it was cheap.*